oceanio/Learning-Notes-of-Probabilistic-Programming/Note05.md

 	beta = mc.Normal( "beta", 0, 0.001, value = 0 )
 	alpha = mc.Normal( "alpha", 0, 0.001, value = 0 )

-## 经过MC过程，获得采样值，该如何解读？

-### Confidence Interval
+### 经过MC过程，获得采样值，该如何解读？*Confidence Interval*

-mquantiles，分位数
+> *mquantiles*，分位数
-Even-sized population
+> Even-sized population

-Consider an ordered population of 10 data values {3, 6, 7, 8, 8, 10, 13, 15, 16, 20}
+> Consider an ordered population of 10 data values {3, 6, 7, 8, 8, 10, 13, 15, 16, 20}

-- The rank of the first quartile is 10×(1/4) = 2.5, which rounds up to 3, meaning that 3 is the rank in the population (from least to greatest values) at which approximately 1/4 of the values are less than the value of the first quartile.
+> - The rank of the first quartile is 10×(1/4) = 2.5, which rounds up to 3, meaning that 3 is the rank in the population (from least to greatest values) at which approximately 1/4 of the values are less than the value of the first quartile.
 The third value in the population is 7.
-- The rank of the second quartile (same as the median) is 10×(2/4) = 5, which is an integer, while the number of values (10) is an even number, so the average of both the fifth and sixth values is taken—that is (8+10)/2 = 9, though any value from 8 through to 10 could be taken to be the median.
+> - The rank of the second quartile (same as the median) is 10×(2/4) = 5, which is an integer, while the number of values (10) is an even number, so the average of both the fifth and sixth values is taken—that is (8+10)/2 = 9, though any value from 8 through to 10 could be taken to be the median.
-- The rank of the third quartile is 10×(3/4) = 7.5, which rounds up to 8.
+> - The rank of the third quartile is 10×(3/4) = 7.5, which rounds up to 8.
 The eighth value in the population is 15.

-Odd-sized population
+> Odd-sized population

-Consider an ordered population of 11 data values {3, 6, 7, 8, 8, 9, 10, 13, 15, 16, 20}.
+> Consider an ordered population of 11 data values {3, 6, 7, 8, 8, 9, 10, 13, 15, 16, 20}.

-- The first quartile is determined by 11×(1/4) = 2.75, which rounds up to 3, meaning that 3 is the rank in the population (from least to greatest values) at which approximately 1/4 of the values are less than the value of the first quartile.
+> - The first quartile is determined by 11×(1/4) = 2.75, which rounds up to 3, meaning that 3 is the rank in the population (from least to greatest values) at which approximately 1/4 of the values are less than the value of the first quartile.
 The third value in the population is 7.
-- The second quartile value (same as the median) is determined by 11×(2/4) = 5.5, which rounds up to 6.
+> - The second quartile value (same as the median) is determined by 11×(2/4) = 5.5, which rounds up to 6.
 Therefore 6 is the rank in the population (from least to greatest values) at which approximately 2/4 of the values are less than the value of the second quartile (or median).
 The sixth value in the population is 9.
-- The third quartile value for the original example above is determined by 11×(3/4) = 8.25, which rounds up to 9.
+> - The third quartile value for the original example above is determined by 11×(3/4) = 8.25, which rounds up to 9.
 The ninth value in the population is 15.

 ![](images/ci.png)
 For example, at 65 degrees, we can be 95% sure that the probability of defect lies between 0.25 and 0.75.